-Through our educational initiatives, you will be prepared to take up the challenge to preach God's word, to lead in worship and service, and to nurture the faith of others.
+Through our educational initiatives, students will be prepared to take up the challenge to preach God's word, to lead in worship and service, and to nurture the faith of others.

-Faculty, ministry supervisors, and spiritual mentors assist you in learning how to work with people of various ages, religious traditions, and cultural heritages.
-You get both the theology and the experience you'll need to exercise leadership in contemporary ecclesial ministry.
+Faculty, ministry supervisors, and spiritual mentors assist students to learn how to work with people of various ages, religious traditions, and cultural heritages.
+Students acquire both the theology and the experience needed to exercise leadership in contemporary ecclesial ministry.

 Notre Dame is a crossroads for people and programs touching church life, as it attracts representative figures from dioceses around the country and religious organizations with a worldwide presence.

-Our program especially invites increased participation by members of historically underrepresented groups, as well as students somewhat older than traditional graduate school age.
+Our program especially invites increased participation by members of historically underrepresented groups, as well as students transitioning from a career who are seeking more education.
 Not only does the Department of Theology recognize that the Catholic Church in the United States deserves a more diverse group of ministers to reflect and serve the mosaic of its membership; the Department increasingly reflects that mosaic itself.